David-OConnor/pyflow/README.md

 # Py Packages

+*Important: While this tool aims to install Python as required, we're still working through issues getting flexible binaries.
+FOr now, assume you must have the version of Python you wish to use installed, and available on the path.*

 This tool manages Python installations and dependencies.
 It implements [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/) and [Pep 518 -- Specifying Minimum Build System Requirements for Python Projects](https://www.python.org/dev/peps/pep-0518/)